AI-Ready Knowledge Base

 • Web Domain

-HTML semantics, focus management, forms, images, SPA patterns, color/contrast, keyboard navigation, and 8 component patterns.
+HTML semantics, focus management, forms, images, SPA patterns, mobile web, PWAs, color/contrast, keyboard navigation, 8 component patterns, and a testing suite covering automated tools, checker and CLI references, manual checklist, and a screen-reader testing matrix.

 • Social Media

 Platform guides for all 7 major platforms.
-Alt text principles and examples, caption standards, audio description, hashtag and inclusive language guides.
+Alt text principles and examples, caption standards, audio description, sign language video notes, subtitle terminology, and inclusive writing guides.

 • Documents